Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Reduction to twisted gauge theory in the absence of Hall conductivity

-In this appendix, we verify that the effective lattice Lagrangian we introduced above, upon ignoring the $U(1)$ global symmetry, leads to the familiar Dijkgraaf-Witten twisted $\mathbb{Z}_n$ gauge theories \cite{Levin:2004mi, mesaros2013classification, hu2013twisted, Lin:2014aca}.
+In this appendix, we verify that the effective lattice Lagrangians we introduced above, upon ignoring the $U(1)$ global symmetry, leads to the familiar Dijkgraaf-Witten twisted $\mathbb{Z}_n$ Hamiltonians \cite{Levin:2004mi, mesaros2013classification, hu2013twisted, Lin:2014aca}.
 Moreover, we present another procedure that will lead to the results of \cite{PRXQuantum.3.010353}, which realizes these theories using stabilizer code.
+Finally, we briefly discuss the point that, with $U(1)$ global symmetry but without Hall conductivity, our effective lattice Lagrangians reproduce $U(1)$ enriched $\mathbb{Z}_n$ Hamiltonians \cite{Levin:2004mi, Wang:2021smv, wang2021exactly}.

 Let's first consider the bosonic case.
-In the absence of the $U(!)$ global symmetry background, we sum out $s^a$ and $s^b$ in the Lagrangian \eqref{spacetime_lattice_action}.
+In the absence of the $U(1)$ global symmetry background, we sum out $s^a$ and $s^b$ in the Lagrangian \eqref{spacetime_lattice_action}.
 The resulting twisted $\mathbb{Z}_n$ theory reads \cite{Chen:2019mjw}:

 The notation $\bar{b}$ is unrelated to that used in the main text.
 In this appendix both $\bar{a}_l$ and $\bar{b}_l$ are $\mathbb{Z}_n$ variables.
 More particularly, since the $k$ twist term does not have $n\mathbb{Z}$ periodicity in $\bar{b}_l$, for definiteness we may take the range of $\bar{b}_l$ to be $\{0, \cdots, n-1\}$, and an $n\mathbb{Z}$ shift of $\bar{b}_l$ can be absorbed into a suitable $k/2$ shift of the nearby $\bar{a}_l$'s (recall $k$ is even for now).
 We may say the $\bar{b}$ variable is $\mathbb{Z}_n$ with a twisted periodicity.